 Along with innovative ways of doing business and not needing physical premises, the likes of Amazon gain a big advantage thanks to the pernicious system of business rates, which online retailers are not subject to.

 It’s this inequity that has led Sports Direct boss Mike Ashley, a man vying with Philip Green for the role of Britain’s least loved retail mogul, to suggest levelling the playing field.
 Appearing before MPs yesterday, Ashley grimly declared that the “mainstream high streets as we think about [them] today… are already dead”.
 His solution, if that’s the right word, is to levy a 20 per cent tax on online sales.
 It’s nothing if not magnanimous, given his own company does some £400m of online sales.

 Ashley’s preferred policy fix may be shared by many retailers, but he gets things the wrong way round.
 After all, taxes on sales will ultimately wind up as higher prices, with the extra load born not by the big bad companies, but by the little person paying more.
 Given that many people shop online as much for convenience as price, such a tax might not even change behaviour that much.

-Rather than levying yet more taxes, both ministers and local councils should be looking at reducing the business rates that so hamper traditional shops.
+Rather than levying yet more taxes, both ministers should be looking at reducing the business rates that so hamper traditional shops.

 Part of the problem is that rates are levied by councils and are one of the few ways they have of raising their own revenue.
 In that sense, the problems of the high street are intimately connected to a much broader problem of overcentralisation (just five per cent of tax is raised locally in England).